 Travel advances will not be authorized for any employee whose expenses will be reimbursed by outside funding or for any employee who has not reconciled prior travel advances with the district.

 Air travel and lodging expenses are typically arranged on the Internet and charged to the employee’s credit card.
-As an alternative employees may book through the District’s authorized travel agency (For more information, see the FAQs on the Accounts Payable website).
+As an alternative, employees may book through the District’s authorized travel agency (For more information, see the FAQs on the Accounts Payable website).
 Booking through the travel agency will increase the total amount by at least $35 per transaction, the travel agency service fee.

 The district shall not contract with a travel agency owned or partially owned by an employee or a relative of an employee of the district.
 Further, the district shall not contract with an employee of a travel agency who is also an employee or a relative of an employee of the district.